Empowering People, Launching lives

 Organisations and individuals seeking your help in progressing their research

-To take a look at some of the projects we have recently shared visit our archive page.
+To take a look at some of the projects we have recently shared including results, where available, visit our archive page.

 |The preschool brain imaging and behaviour project (PIP)

 This research, conducted by King’s College London, is the first Europe-wide study on brain development in pre-schoolers.
 Their goal is to better understand how differences in brain development are related to a child’s social, emotional, behavioural and cognitive development.

 They are currently recruiting young children with neurodevelopmental conditions.
 In particular:

 If you have any questions, please email the research team at email@example.com who will be able to answer and queries you have.

 |The experiences and mental health of students with autism attending UK secondary schools with a specialist provision, and their parents during the time of the COVID-19 pandemic

 The purpose of this study is to gain an understand of how children with autism and their parents experienced the effects of the COVID-19 pandemic and lockdowns.
 The research will be conducted via a video interview lasting around 20 minutes.

 If you would like to take part, or find out more information, please get in touch with one of the researchers using the information below.